-There were no impairment losses related to goodwill or intangible assets during the first half of fiscal 2013 or the first half of fiscal 2012.
+There were no impairment losses related to goodwill or intangible assets during the fiscal year-to-date period ended September 28, 2013 or the fiscal year-to-date period ended September 29, 2012.

 In the future, if our market capitalization plus an estimated control premium is below our net book value for a period we consider to be other-than-temporary, we may be required to record an impairment of goodwill either as a result of our annual assessment performed in the fourth quarter of each year or in a future quarter if events or circumstances exist that would more likely than not reduce our fair value below our carrying amount.
 A non-cash goodwill impairment charge would have the effect of decreasing our earnings in such period.
 If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in such period, though such a charge would have no impact on cash flows or working capital.